Selling Power to the Utility

 Has the Company consulted with the Maui Department of Planning, and specifically the Maui Fire Department, about their requirements for site access and on-site water supply at Waena?

 No, the Company has not had any recent conversations with the Maui Department of Planning or the Maui Fire Department regarding the Waena site.
 The developer should conduct its own due diligence and consult with the Maui Department of Planning and the Maui Fire Department as may be necessary.

 There were previous discussions with Maui County Public Works related to traffic related requirements for the Waena site.
 These requirements include the line of sight requirements, deceleration lane, and driveway entrance requirements that will be addressed under Maui Electric's Waena Switchyard project.
 Pursuant to the terms of Attachment X (Company-Owned Site) of the model ESPPA, the selected developer will share in the costs to design, construct, operate, and maintain such improvements on a pro rata basis.
-Please see the Unilateral Agreement and Declaration for Conditional Zoning regarding these required improvements.
+Please see the Unilateral Agreement and Declaration for Conditional Zoning (PDF) regarding these required improvements.

 Please confirm the developer is not responsible for the entire construction of the new Waena switchyard.

 Confirmed – the developer is not responsible for the entire construction of the new Maui Electric switchyard at Waena.
 It is the developer's responsibility to design and construct the necessary project interconnection equipment within the Maui Electric Waena switchyard.
 Depending on the construction schedule for the switchyard, the developer's design and construction could occur parallel to Maui Electric's design and construction process.

 For the standalone storage on a company owned site, can you confirm which substation bay we should plan on connecting to or should we just make an assumption for now?